 6 | Snap Polaroids of Paris

-One of my favorite unique things to do in Paris was to take a Polaroid tour of the city with Paris Polaroid Tours.
+Next up on your Paris bucket list is to take a Polaroid tour of the city with Paris Polaroid Tours.
 I did the Classic Tour and saw the city’s most beautiful monuments while learning about Parisian history.